gabesumner/demo-builder/README.md

 - React 19, Vite 7, Tailwind CSS 4
 - dnd-kit for drag-and-drop
 - react-router-dom for routing
-- IndexedDB + Google Drive API + PostgreSQL for storage
+- IndexedDB (local) + PostgreSQL (server) for image and demo storage
+- JSZip for ZIP-based export/import
 - Express for the production server and API